persalteas/RNANet/README.md

 It is updated yearly from scratch to take into account new Rfam sequences or updates in the covariance models, and updates in the PDB 3D files.

-For now, the SILVA releases used are fixed (LSU release 132 and SSU release 138) and not automatically updated.
+For now, the SILVA releases used are fixed (LSU and SSU releases 138.1) and not automatically updated.
 SILVA authors if you reach this : please provide a "latest" download link to ease automatic retrieval of the latest version.

 See what's new in the latest version of RNANet [in the CHANGELOG](CHANGELOG).